minimusic/DataSubscription/README.md

 - Work around one-to-many restriction of generic publisher
 - Better fix for swift protocol bug in explicit publisher

+A version of this architecture shipped in the Grove app, which includes examples of handling stale date, paged data and cached data, but I don't feel any are quite ready for generic usage/application yet.

 ## ARCHITECTURE

 There are three distinct flavors of the Publisher/Subscriber code, each with some advantages and disadvantages.